Neven Maguire: Magazine cover with Georgia Salpa

 John Masterson, writing in the Irish Independent, accused Liveline of "manufacturing" the fight, called the radio show a "kangaroo-court" and questioned why football manager Giovanni Trapattoni ("who had one more model than Neven in the same paper") was not equally guilty according to the feminists.
 However, Catherine O'Mahony, writing in The Sunday Business Post, praised the apology given by the magazine publisher as the whole affair was "pretty embarrassing for everyone connected with it".
 Model Nadia Forde furthered the controversy by saying "I don't think any chef would make it into a newspaper on his own", causing upset in the Irish cooking community and leading chef Derry Clarke to respond with the remark: "We [chefs] don't need models to make the papers.
 I have been in plenty of papers without the help of models".
-Neven Maguire remained tightlipped on the issue.
-He was not paid for his involvement in the photo shoot and five other chefs were also present to be photographed.
+Maguire was not paid for his involvement in the photo shoot and five other chefs were also present to be photographed.